 Manifesto Hand Key Features

 The Manifesto Hand operates like most modern bionic hands.
 When the user attempts to move the hand, the muscles in the residual limb contract.
 These contractions generate electrical signals that are detected by sensors placed in the arm socket that press against the skin.
 The detected signals are then sent to a control processor that cleans them up and translates them into commands for the bionic hand.

 The most common commands are:

 - close the hand

 - change the grip pattern or gesture

-With respect to grip patterns, the MANIFESTO Hand uses one small motor to control each digit.
+For grip patterns, the Manifesto uses one small motor to control each digit.
 This means that the fingers and thumb can each open/close independently of the other.
 The patterns in which the digits do this are referred to as either grip patterns or gestures.

 For example, one useful grip pattern might be to press the forefinger and the thumb together to pick up a small object.
 This is called a pinch grip.

 The ability to stick your thumb up in approval is an example of a gesture.